-The Gospels is concrete evidence of a cross-cultural fusion of ideas and trade networking across Europe - an important point for our own age.
+The Lindisfarne Gospels provide concrete evidence of a cross-cultural fusion of ideas and trade networking across Europe - an important point for our own age.

 There are some excellent resources available on the Lindisfarne Gospels - for example, those from the British Library and British Museum.

-The original Gospels manuscript is normally on display in the British Library and the British Library website includes a digital version enabling anyone to 'turn the pages’ and take a closer look using a magnifying tool.
-Visit the website and search for Pinnacle of Anglo-Saxon Art.
+The original Gospels manuscript is often on display in the British Library and the British Library website includes a digital version enabling anyone to 'turn the pages’ and take a closer look using a magnifying tool.

 A short tour of the Gospels is also available on the British Library's website as a kind of illustrated lecture.